-Can I Use My Hair Straightners in the USA?
+Can I Use My Hair Straightners in the UK?

 The answer depends on which straighteners you have as some are dual voltage and others are not.
-If yours are dual voltage thet will say something along the lines of "110/240V 50/60Hz"
+If yours are dual voltage they will say something along the lines of "110/240V 50/60Hz"

 somewhere on the appliance.
-If they don't then you can safely assume that they were not made to operate on 110V.
+If they don't then you can safely assume that they were not made to operate on 230V.

 If They are Dual Voltage

-Do they need to be earthed?
-If so you will need an earthed adaptor (one that has 3 pins instead of two).
+Do they need to be grounded?
+If so you will need an grounded adapter (one that has 3 pins instead of two).
 How do you tell?
 The easiest way is to look at the plug that came with the device.
-If the top pin (which is the earth) is plastic then it doesn't need earthing.
-If it is metal then assume that it does need to be earthed.
-Standard GHDs for example do not need earthing.
-This is what we would recommend if you need a dedicated earthed adaptor.
+If it only has 2 pins or the ground pin is plastic then it doesn't need grounding otherwise assume that it does need to be grounded.
+Many hair straighteners for example do not need grounding.

 How much current do they draw?
-Cheap adaptors that you may get in a pound shop are cheap for a reason.
+Cheap adapters that you may get in a pound shop / dollar store are cheap for a reason.
 Usually they are rated for a very low current - maybe just 1 or 2 amps and they often will not even give a rating on the packaging so you can't even tell.

 Working out the current that a pair of hair straighteners will draw is not so simple either.
 We have seen GHDs which claim that they use 35 watts.
 Whilst they may only use 35 watts once they are up to temperature you can bet that they use a whole lot more in the initial warm up, in fact we've seen measurements of 300 watts.
-On a UK supply of 240V 300 watts will only require 1.25 amps but when you try to extract the same amount of power out of a 110V supply it will draw 2.7 amps which will likely be more than a cheap adaptor is comfortable handling.
-You may get away with it as it is not drawing this current over an extended time, but then again you may set fire to your hotel room! here's a decent unearthed adaptor that can handle the current.
+On a UK supply of 240V 300 watts will only require 1.25 amps but when you try to extract the same amount of power out of a 110V supply it will draw 2.7 amps which will likely be more than a cheap adapter is comfortable handling.
+You may get away with it as it is not drawing this current over an extended time, but then again you may set fire to your hotel room!

-in either earthed or unearthed forms if you want a more flexible solution.
+in either grounded or ungrounded forms if you want a more flexible solution.
 Again you need to check that they can handle the current before using one.

 If They are not Dual Voltage

-You can take a transformer to convert the 110V to 230V (the frequency 50/60Hz will not matter).
-But, and its a big but, it will cost nearly as much as a decent set of straighteners, is bulky and heavy (around 5 kg).
+- You can take a voltage converter / transformer to convert the voltage (the frequency 50/60Hz will not matter).
+But, and its a big but, they can cost nearly as much as a decent set of straighteners, are bulky and heavy.

-It is generally recommended that you choose a transformer with a power output around 25% greater than the peak draw of the appliance which means that you will need this kind of step up transformer.
-Even this says that it is not powerful enough for hair straighteners but we think that they are probably being over cautious as long as your peak power is not over 350 watts (check your instruction booklet).
-The next one up in size is this which frankly justifies its own suitcase.
+It is generally recommended that you choose a transformer with a power output around 25% greater than the peak draw of the appliance which means that you will probably need something that is rated for 400 - 500 watts.